ship-armada/crowdfund/CROWDFUND.md

 - `Allocated` and `AllocatedHop` are emitted on the success path only — by `finalize()` in single-transaction mode, or by `emitSettlement()` in phased mode.
 In refundMode, neither is emitted — the observer derives full-refund eligibility from `Finalized(refundMode=true)` combined with `Committed` totals.
 - `AllocatedHop` is only emitted when `armAmount > 0`.
 Zero-allocation hops produce no event — the UI infers zero from absence.
 - `commitWithInvite()` emits both `Invited` and `Committed` in the same transaction; the observer processes them independently.
-- **Settlement event ordering:** For each participant, `Allocated` is emitted before that participant's `AllocatedHop` events.
-In phased mode, the same per-participant ordering is preserved within each batch.
-This allows downstream consumers to process logs incrementally — the aggregate record arrives before the per-hop detail.

 ### Gas Considerations